clavery/experiment-templates/webpack-examples/README.md

-# webpack-6to5-react-example
+# Webpack Examples

-Boilerplate with React 12.2 using webpack as a module system and build tool.
-Includes hot module reloading (HMR) for react components and stylesheets.
+Some examples of using webpack with CSS, Images, etc

 ## Install